fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/latency-aimd-concurrency-limiting.md

 ## Introduction

 This policy detects overloads/cascading failures by comparing the real-time latency with its exponential moving average.
-The gradient controller is then used to calculate a proportional response that limits the accepted concurrency.
-Concurrency is increased additively when the overload is no longer detected.
+A gradient controller calculates a proportional response to limit accepted concurrency, which is increased additively when the overload is no longer detected.

 :::info